Playing with Monte-Carlo Tree Search

 Figure 11: MCTS for Tic-Tac-Toe.

 The detailed information about MCTS will be shown in the panel below.
-Click "Next step" and "Next iteration" to show the procedure of MCTS.
-Click "Visualise last step" to show the final tree.
-Click "Make play" to take AI's action.
+Click “Next step” and “Next iteration” to show the procedure of MCTS.
+Click “Visualize last step” to show the final tree.
+Click “Make play” to take AI's action.

 Run MCTS for: